 Use Written Contracts for Every Job

 A clear written contract protects both you and your client.
-It should specify insurance responsibilities, liability limits, and dispute resolution processes.
-The National Construction Code requires written contracts for residential work over $30,000.
+It should specify insurance responsibilities, variations processes, liability limits, and dispute resolution mechanisms.
+State home building legislation typically mandates written contracts for residential work above a specified value threshold.

 Frequently Asked Questions